Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension MoveDirection : RawRepresentable {
 }

+public struct NAActionResponse : Codable {

+    public var messageId: String?

+    public var name: String?

+    public var data: String?

+    public var extractedIngridient: [PassioNutritionAISDK.PassioAdvisorFoodInfo]? { get }

+    public init(messageId: String? = nil, name: String? = nil, data: String? = nil)

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

 public struct NAMessage : Codable {

+    public var threadId: String

+    public var messageId: String

+    public var content: String

+    public var actionResponse: PassioNutritionAISDK.NAActionResponse?

+    public var contentToolHints: [String]?

+    public init(threadId: String, messageId: String, content: String, actionResponse: PassioNutritionAISDK.NAActionResponse? = nil, contentToolHints: [String]? = nil)

     /// Encodes this value into the given encoder.
     ///